mostafa-meerzad/algorithmsAndDataStructures/Array.md

 In general, `ArrayList` is preferred unless you specifically need thread safety, in which case you might use `Vector` or, more often in modern Java, `Collections.synchronizedList(new ArrayList<>())` for a thread-safe `ArrayList`.

-## Array Exercises
+## Array.Array Exercises

-1. Extend the Array class and add a new method to return the largest number.
+1. Extend the Array.Array class and add a new method to return the largest number.
 What is the runtime complexity of this method?
     ```java
    public int max(){